gammasoft71/xtd/examples/README.md

 * **web_browser** enables the user to navigate Web pages inside your form.

 ## Picker Controls
+* [color_picker](picker_controls/color_picker/README.md) represents a Windows control that allows the user to select and display a color.
 * **date_time_picker** represents a Windows control that allows the user to select a date and a time and to display the date and time with a specified format.

 ## Other Controls